rkennington/ignite-docker/README.md

 # Apache Ignite on CDH
-This repo contains a Docker configuration for Apache Ignite using Cloudera CDH with Debian as the platform.
+This repo contains a Docker configuration for Apache Ignite using [Cloudera Hadoop 5](https://github.com/caioquirino/docker-cloudera-quickstart) with Debian as the platform.

-It installs the data fabric and ignite accelerator (i.e. IGFS).
+It installs an [Apache Ignite](https://ignite.apache.org/) In-Memory Data Fabric and Hadoop Accelerator (i.e. IGFS).

 Currently, there is not an image to pull from Docker as this is still a work in progress.
 So, check it out from git and run the following Docker commands to get it running.